Plugged (Blocked) Ducts And Mastitis

 Your baby may fuss because the taste of your milk has changed.
 If your baby is latching on okay but fusses only at the affected breast, it may be related to the fact that the sodium content in your milk will rise when mastitis is present, making your milk taste salty.
 If your baby fusses with both breasts it may be due to the taste of the antibiotics.

-If fussiness continues see a breastfeeding counselor for advice and hands-on assistance to encourage your baby to latch-on and feed effectively.
+If fussiness continues see a breastfeeding counsellor for advice and hands-on assistance to encourage your baby to latch-on and feed effectively.

 Written by Rowena Bennett